-Also, we are appreciative for our partnership with LifeWay.
+We are also appreciative of our partnership with LifeWay.
 This project would not have become a reality without the support of Bill Craig, Amy Lowe, and Michael Kelley.
 Thank you for moving forward with the plan.
-We are particularly grateful for the diligent work of Laura Magness who aided the team in writing the devotional guide material.
-You have created the bulk of the content and questions for each week's reading.
+We are particularly grateful for the diligent work of Laura Magness, who aided the team in writing the devotional guide material.
+You created the bulk of the content and questions for each week's reading.

-Finally, we are most thankful for our relationship with God through His Son Jesus Christ.
+Finally, we are most thankful for our relationship with God through His Son, Jesus Christ.
 As the walking Word, He has kept us from wandering without direction and guidance.
 His Word is a lamp to our feet and a light to our path.
-We are enamored by the truths embedded within the Word for those who take the time to read, meditate, and memorize it.
+We are enamored by the truths embedded within the Word for those who take the time to read it, meditate on it, and memorize it.